 The happy-go-lucky buyer is someone who lacks patience and despises waiting.
 To put it simply, they want a solution and they want it immediately.
 Expectedly, researching or comparing products/services between competitors is not high on their priority list.

 For this persona, the Interest and Consideration stages of the sales funnel are of lesser significance.
-The happy-go-lucky buyer is someone that parses out information quickly so as to reduce his/her search cost.
+The happy-go-lucky buyer is someone that parses out information quickly so as to reduce his/her search costs.
 Therefore, any marketing copy or graphics must immediately communicate the issue that the product/service solves.
 Make it quick, and make it snappy!

 The Slow-and-Meticulous Buyer